The Crime and Policing Act 2026 is now law: Here's what it means for ASB

 Although evidencing whether cannabis is being smoked rather than vapourised can be challenging, these cases should still be addressed by focusing on the impact of the behaviour and the steps being taken to prevent nuisance.
 Through early intervention and, where necessary, the use of ASB tools, practitioners can work towards balanced solutions that respect medical needs while ensuring neighbours are not left to suffer in silence.

-When smells become anti-social behaviour: What you can do about cannabis fumes and other odours
+When smells become anti-social behaviour: What you can do about obnoxious odours

 Introduction